luca-nik/luca-nik/README.md

 # Luca

-Hi, I'm Luca, a Computational Chemistry Ph.D. candidate with a strong background in Physics Engineering.
+Hi, I'm Luca, a Theoretical and Computational Chemistry Ph.D. candidate with a strong background in Physics and Engineering.
 I specialize in developing multiscale atomistic models and integrating new modeling solutions into both existing commercial software and new in-house developments.

 ## 🔬 Research and Development